 - Current Debts: A list of business debts and your payment history on those debts.

 - Business Assets: A list of your business assets and current fair market value

-Even if your business is a corporation and you have applied for business loans before, your personal financial information is going to be a subject of discussion with your lender and you may be required to provide a personal guarantee.
-So another key planning step for a small business loan is to get your personal financial records in order, so you can present them along with your loan.
+Even if your business is a corporation and you have applied for business funding before, your personal financial information is going to be a subject of discussion with your funder and you may be required to provide a personal guarantee.
+So another key planning step for small business funding is to get your personal financial records in order, so you can present them along with your funding.
 You will need:

 - A credit report showing your FICO score

 - A personal financial statement showing your personal assets and liabilities and the resulting net worth.

 - A personal budget, showing how much money you will need to take from your business for living expenses.